LeBron James NBA Playoffs Player Props: Lakers vs. Warriors

 LeBron James Insights vs. the Warriors

+- This season, LeBron James has made 11.1 shots from the floor per game, which accounts for 17.3% of his team's total makes.

+- He's taken 6.9 threes per game, or 14.7% of his team's shots from beyond the arc this season.

-- James' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.
+- James' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- The Warriors are the 21st-best defensive squad in the NBA, allowing 117.1 points per contest.
+- The Warriors are the 21st-best defensive squad in the league, allowing 117.1 points per contest.

-- The Warriors are the 15th-ranked squad in the league, giving up 43.3 rebounds per game.
+- On the glass, the Warriors have conceded 43.3 rebounds per game, which puts them 15th in the NBA.

-- Conceding 25.7 assists per game, the Warriors are the 15th-ranked squad in the league.
+- The Warriors give up 25.7 assists per contest, 15th-ranked in the NBA.

-- Looking at 3-pointers, the Warriors are 23rd in the league, allowing 12.9 makes per game.
+- The Warriors give up 12.9 made 3-pointers per game, 23rd-ranked in the league.

 LeBron James vs. the Warriors